Nauvoo Temple: History

 The Nauvoo Temple was designed in the Greek Revival style by architect William Weeks, under the direction of Joseph Smith.
-Weeks's design made use of distinctively Latter Day Saint motifs, including sunstones, moonstones, and starstones.
+Weeks became disaffected from the church in 1847 and Truman O. Angell later took his place as the primary architect.
+His design made use of distinctively Latter Day Saint motifs, including sunstones, moonstones, and starstones.
 It is often mistakenly thought that these stones represent the three degrees of glory in the Latter Day Saint conception of the afterlife, but the stones appear in the wrong order.
 Instead, Wandle Mace, foreman for the framework of the Nauvoo Temple, has explained that the design of the temple was meant to be "a representation of the Church, the Bride, the Lamb's wife".
 In this regard, Mace references John's statement in Revelation 12:1 concerning the "woman clothed with the sun, and the moon under her feet, and upon her head a crown of twelve stars."
 This explains why the starstones are at the top of the temple ("crown of twelve stars"), the sunstones in the middle ("clothed with the sun") and the moonstones at the bottom ("moon under her feet").

-Construction was only half complete at the death of Joseph Smith in 1844.
+Construction was only half complete when Joseph Smith died in 1844.
 After a succession crisis, Brigham Young was sustained as the church's leader by the majority of Latter Day Saints in Nauvoo.
-As mob violence increased during the summer of 1845, he encouraged the Latter Day Saints to complete the temple even as they prepared to abandon the city, so portions of it could be used for Latter Day Saint ordinance, such as baptisms for the dead in the basement font.
-During the winter of 1845–46, the temple began to be used for additional ordinances, including the Nauvoo-era endowment, sealings in marriage, and adoptions.
+As mob violence increased during the summer of 1845, he encouraged the Latter Day Saints to complete the temple even as they prepared to abandon the city, so portions of it could be used for ordinances, such as baptisms for the dead in the basement font.
+During the winter of 1845–46, the temple began to be used for additional ordinances, including the Nauvoo-era endowment, sealings, and adoptions.
 The Nauvoo Temple was in use for less than three months.